 What Are Fish Tank Filters Made Of?

 A Fish tank filter is typically made of durable plastic or acrylic.
 The filters will contain a pump or have an option to attach a pump.
 They will usually come with a 3 stage filtration system to hold mechanical, chemical, and biological filtration media.

-What Is The Best Type Of Filter For 100 Gallon Tanks?
+What Is The Best Type for the 100 Gallon Tanks?

 When you get to these larger aquarium sizes, the best filters for 100 gallon tanks will either be a canister filter or an aquarium sump.
 I usually recommend a sump if the aquarium is going to be designed for a saltwater tank or if the tank size is 4 feet or longer.